shipreq/shipreq/Docker/nat/README.md

 I never got this working.
 Fuck it.

 1. In terminal 1: make run
-2. In terminal 2: ./test full
+2. In terminal 2: ./test-iptables
 3. Edit, repeat.